notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 proven to be optimal (i.e. eventually learn the optimal policy), but I find them interesting so I wanted to call them out:
-- **on-policy learning**: how you move around the world in practice mode is based on the policy you are learning (so most of the time you tend to explore towards the goal).
+- **on-policy learning**: how you move around the world in practice mode is based on the policy you are learning, and following your policy and observing its effects changes its value
-- **off-policy learning**: how you move around the world in practice mode is based on some different policy than the one you're learning.
+- **off-policy learning**: how you move around the world in practice mode is based on some different policy than the one you're learning, and you're just learning the value of those actions in parallel.
 Algorithms based on this approach tend to be a bit slower (read: need more data), but I personally find them more clear to explain.